 During photodynamic therapy, a light-sensitive substance is injected into the lesion.
 This substance remains in the cancerous cells longer than the healthy cells.
 A laser is then directed at the lesion to destroy the cancerous cells that have absorbed the light-sensitive substance.

-Radiation therapy uses high-energy x-rays or other particles to kill cancer cells.
+Radiation therapy uses high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
-Traditional external-beam radiation therapy delivers x-rays from a machine outside the body to remove the tumor.
-It may also be given as a palliative treatment (care given to improve quality of life by treating the symptoms and side effects of the cancer or its treatment).
+Traditional external-beam radiation therapy delivers x-rays from a machine outside the body to eliminate the tumor.
+It may also be given as a palliative treatment to improve quality of life by treating symptoms and side effects.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Treatment may cause a rash, dry or red skin, or it may change the color of the skin.
 Other side effects from radiation therapy may include fatigue, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about radiation therapy.

 A patient may receive one drug at a time or combinations of different drugs at the same time.
-Commonly used drugs for epidemic Kaposi sarcoma are liposomal doxorubicin (Doxil, Rubex), paclitaxel (Taxol), and vinorelebine (Navelbine).
+Common drugs used for epidemic Kaposi sarcoma include liposomal doxorubicin (Doxil, Rubex), paclitaxel (Taxol), and vinorelbine (Navelbine).